backdrop-contrib/bee/Installation-on-shared-hosting.md

 After adding the alias to .bashrc, Bee didn't work at all.
 #### Solution
 Either:
-1. Log out and log back in
+1. Log out of your SSH session, and log back in
 2. Re-load the bash configuration using the command `source .bashrc`